Office Address:

 • Various ERISA-related disputes.

 Workshops and Training.
-Develop and participate in in-house workshops and other training programs and conferences on negotiation, legal decision-making and risk analysis, dispute resolution, mediation, litigation and legal management.
+Develop and participate in workshops, training programs and conferences on negotiation, legal decision-making and risk analysis, dispute resolution, mediation, litigation and legal management.

 General Counsel